You asked, we answered! Read our answers to our patients’ most common dental questions below. Have something to ask us? Contact us today!

 Other Than My Regular Dental Cleanings, When Should I See My Dentist?

 Problems with the teeth, gums, and oral area vary from person to person.
 Generally speaking, err on the side of caution.
-If you feel any level of pain or discomfort, if you’ve had an accident, or if something just feels “off,” contact us and ask questions or schedule an appointment.
+If you feel any level of pain or discomfort, if you’ve had an accident or dental emergency, or if something just feels “off,” contact us and ask questions or schedule an appointment.
 Go with your gut rather than trying to wait it out.
 In many cases, the problem won’t heal on its own, and we can help.

 These dental problems include a chipped/cracked tooth, gum tenderness, swelling, or bleeding, a loose tooth or tooth loss, sores or lesions in the mouth, pain in the jaw, excessive/chronic halitosis (bad breath), problems with chewing or biting, or any other abnormal symptoms.